Skip to Content

 Israeli officials have characterized the incursion into southern Lebanon as limited in scope, saying there will be “no long-term occupation.”

-But officials have declined to say how deep Israeli troops would venture into the country or how long the operation is expected to last.
+Officials have, however, declined to say how deep Israeli troops would venture into the country or how long the operation is expected to last.
+On Tuesday, the Israeli military called on residents in more than two dozen villages in southern Lebanon to evacuate approximately 30 miles into the country.

 While the extent of Israel’s military plans inside Lebanon remain unclear, Prime Minister Benjamin Netanyahu has become increasingly defiant of international calls for restraint and de-escalation, as well as widespread outrage over growing civilian casualties in Lebanon and Gaza.